MadjawBadpaw/Tor-middle-relay-on-Indian-ISP-/README.md

 This is not a Tor issue and not a Linux firewall issue.

-# 6. Is the Relay “Working”?
+# 6. Is the Relay working
-Tor daemon = running	✅
+Tor daemon = running
 Bootstrap	= 100%
-IPv6 ORPort = reachable	✅
+IPv6 ORPort = reachable
-IPv4 ORPort = reachable	❌
+IPv4 ORPort = reachable
-Fully usable relay = NO	❌ (per current Tor relay requirements)
+Fully usable relay = Nope as per current Tor relay requirements

 # Conclusion:
 Tor is running correctly, but the relay is not fully usable because IPv4 inbound connectivity doesn't work.